[Updated November 2019]

-Start your walk from Placa Catalunya -this is also the best place to start your hop-on hop-off journey the nearest bus station would be infront of El Corte Inglés Department Store- up to Mirador de Colom also known as Christopher Colombus monument, if you continue straight you’d arrive at the old port area -Port Vell- where you could also have a nice walk, and go to the Aquarium, you could also continue your walk until you reach La Barceloneta only if you are ready to take a dip at the sea.
-(Photo courtesy: Paulina)
+Start your walk from Placa Catalunya.
+This is also the best place to start your hop-on hop-off bus journey.
+The nearest bus station would be in front of El Corte Inglés Department Store, up to Mirador de Colom (also known as Christopher Colombus monument).
+If you continue straight, you will arrive at the old port area of Port Vell, where you could also have a nice walk and go to the Aquarium.
+You could also continue your walk until you reach La Barceloneta, perhaps only if you are ready to take a dip in the sea.

-Take a dip at the Mediterranean
+Take a dip in the Mediterranean

-Attend a Flamenco Show at the Palau De La Música Catalana
+Attend a Flamenco Show

-Bonus Tip: Make sure to get one of those tiny booklets that have information regarding Barca’s main attractions and ongoing events, and most of all grant discounts in lots of places, you will find it at any Tourist Information Desk.
+Bonus Tip: Get one of those tiny booklets that have information regarding Barca’s main attractions and ongoing events.
+Most of them grant discounts to the top Barcelona attractions and you will find them at Tourist Information Desks.

-Savor authentic Catalan food at Plaça Reial
+Savour authentic Catalan food at Plaça Reial

 La Sagrada Familia

-Eat Tapas & drink Orxata
+Eat tapas & drink Spanish orxata

 Munch the freshest seafood & paella near La Barcelonata

-That’s the land of seafood, served at their freshest state, on your very first bite you will taste how fresh it is, your best deal is getting a platter for two, with a seafood paella on the side – you have to try the noodles paella made with vermicelli- the variety is amazing, and portions are usually very generous.
+With seafood served in its freshest state, you will taste just how fresh it is on your very first bite.
+Your best deal is getting a platter for two, with a seafood paella on the side – you have to try the paella made with vermicelli noodles, the variety is amazing and portions are usually very generous.

-Savor Churros with hot chocolate sauce
+Savour churros with hot chocolate sauce

 Take a tour at Camp Nou stadium